Cryptococcosis: Diagnosis

-Dependent on the infectious syndrome, symptoms include fever, fatigue, dry cough, headache, blurred vision, and confusion.
-Symptom onset is often subacute, progressively worsened over several weeks.
-The two most common presentations are meningitis (an infection in and around the brain) and pulmonary (lung) infection.
+Symptom onset is often subacute, progressively worsens over several weeks, and delays in diagnosis are associated with increased mortality.

-Any person who is found to have cryptococcosis at a site outside of the central nervous system (e.g., pulmonary cryptococcosis), a lumbar puncture is indicated to evaluate the cerebrospinal fluid (CSF) for evidence of cryptococcal meningitis, even if they do not have signs or symptoms of CNS disease.
-Detection of cryptococcal antigen (capsular material) by culture of CSF, sputum and urine provides definitive diagnosis.
+Cerebrospinal fluid (CSF) or blood antigen testing by lateral flow assay for cryptococcal antigens has a sensitivity and specificity greater than 99% for cryptococcosis.
+A CSF fungal culture can tell if there is a microbiological failure (failure of the fungal infections to treat the infection).
+CSF fungal culture has a 90% sensitivity and 100% specificity for the diagnosis of cryptococcal meningitis.
+CSF cell analysis is characterized by increased lymphocytes, reduced protein, and reduced glucose.
+For any person who has cryptococcosis at a site outside of the central nervous system (e.g., pulmonary cryptococcosis), a lumbar puncture is indicated to evaluate the cerebrospinal fluid (CSF) for evidence of cryptococcal meningitis, even if they do not have signs or symptoms of CNS disease.
+Detection of cryptococcal antigen (capsular material) by culture of CSF, sputum, and urine provides a definitive diagnosis.
 Blood cultures may be positive in heavy infections.
 India ink of the CSF is a traditional microscopic method of diagnosis, although the sensitivity is poor in early infection, and may miss 15–20% of patients with culture-positive cryptococcal meningitis.
-Unusual morphological forms are rarely seen.
-Cryptococcal antigen from cerebrospinal fluid is the best test for diagnosis of cryptococcal meningitis in terms of sensitivity.
-Apart from conventional methods of detection like direct microscopy and culture, rapid diagnostic methods to detect cryptococcal antigen by latex agglutination test, lateral flow immunochromatographic assay (LFA), or enzyme immunoassay (EIA).
-A new cryptococcal antigen LFA was FDA approved in July 2011.
-Polymerase chain reaction (PCR) has been used on tissue specimens.
+Rapid diagnostic methods to detect cryptococcal antigen include latex agglutination testing, lateral flow immunochromatographic assay (LFA), or enzyme immunoassay (EIA).
+Polymerase chain reaction (PCR) has been used on tissue specimens, with PCR having a sensitivity of 82% and a specificity of 98% for cryptococcal infection.

-Cryptococcosis can rarely occur in the non-immunosuppressed people, particularly with Cryptococcus gattii.

 Prevention

 Cryptococcosis is a very subacute infection with a prolonged subclinical phase lasting weeks to months in persons with HIV/AIDS before the onset of symptomatic meningitis.
-In Sub-Saharan Africa, the prevalence rates of detectable cryptococcal antigen in peripheral blood is often 4–12% in persons with CD4 counts lower than 100 cells/mcL.
+In Sub-Saharan Africa, the prevalence rate of detectable cryptococcal antigen in peripheral blood is often 4–12% in persons with CD4 counts lower than 100 cells/mcL.

-Cryptococcal antigen screen and preemptive treatment with fluconazole is cost saving to the healthcare system by avoiding cryptococcal meningitis.
+Cryptococcal antigen screen and preemptive treatment with fluconazole are cost-saving to the healthcare system by avoiding cryptococcal meningitis.
 The World Health Organization recommends cryptococcal antigen screening in HIV-infected persons entering care with CD4<100 cells/μL.
 This undetected subclinical cryptococcal (if not preemptively treated with anti-fungal therapy) will often go on to develop cryptococcal meningitis, despite receiving HIV therapy.
-Cryptococcosis accounts for 20-25% of the mortality after initiating HIV therapy in Africa.
+Cryptococcosis accounts for 20–25% of the mortality after initiating HIV therapy in Africa.
 What is effective preemptive treatment is unknown, with the current recommendations on dose and duration based on expert opinion.
 Screening in the United States is controversial, with official guidelines not recommending screening, despite cost-effectiveness and a 3% U.S. cryptococcal antigen prevalence in CD4<100 cells/μL.

 Antifungal prophylaxis such as fluconazole and itraconazole reduces the risk of contracting cryptococcosis in those with low CD4 cell count and high risk of developing such disease in a setting of cryptococcal antigen screening tests are not available.